-Unless otherwise stated in writing, the company reserves the right to withhold continual works if payment are not received at the agreed appointment times detailed above.
-Furthermore the company reserves the right to charge interest rates of 8% above the bank of England interest rate.
+Unless otherwise stated in writing, the company reserves the right to withhold continual works if payment is not received at the agreed appointment times detailed above.
+Furthermore, the company reserves the right to charge interest rates of 8% above the bank of England interest rate.

 The guarantee does not cover such damage as tree roots and deformation of any under laying structural layers or ground shrinkage.
-Whilst resin bound surfacing is porous, it is only as porous as the natural ground strata’s and soils will allow and in some circumstances will puddle for a short period until it is allowed to disburse.
+Whilst resin bound surfacing is porous, it is only as porous as the natural ground strata’s and soils will allow and, in some circumstances, will puddle for a short period until it can disperse.

 General Data Protection Act